-Join Jim Stice for an in-depth discussion in this video McDonald's history and facts, part of Business Valuation.
+Join Jim Stice for an in-depth discussion in this video McDonald's history and facts, part of Finance Foundations: Business Valuation.

 - We're going to use numbers for McDonald's…to practice several valuation models.…- So, before getting started with McDonald's numbers…we want to tell you some of our favorite parts…of the history of McDonald's.…- So, Ray Kroc, a 51-year-old milkshake machine distributor,…first visited the McDonald brothers' drive-in…in San Bernardino, California in July of 1954…because he wanted to know why a single "hamburger stand"…needed 10 milkshake machines.…- That first day, Kroc spent the lunch rush hour…watching the incredible business volume…that the small drive-in was able to handle.…

 - Before leaving town Kroc had received a personal briefing…on the "McDonald's Speedee System" by Dick and Mac McDonald…and had secured the rights to duplicate the system…throughout the entire United States.…Ray Kroc soon discovered that duplicating…the McDonald's system in his first outlet in Chicago…involved more than just signing a licensing agreement.…- Kroc's french fries, for example, were mushy…even though he closely copied…the McDonald brothers' process.…